Alan’s Bio

 Teaching

-In Wake Forest University’s Department of Education, I teach a number of courses including EDU 354/654: English Methods, EDU 231: Adolescent Literature, EDU 222: Arts and Movement in the Elementary Curriculum; EDU 715: Action Research, EDU 758: Educational Leadership, EDU 377/677: Literacy in the 21st Century, and EDU 101: Issues and Trends in Education (with a focus on the impact of sports culture on K-12 schools).
+In Wake Forest University’s Department of Education, I teach a number of courses including EDU 101: Issues and Trends in Education (with a focus on the impact of sports culture on K-12 schools), EDU 103: Participating in Community Engagement, EDU 231: Adolescent Literature, EDU 222: Arts and Movement in the Elementary Curriculum, EDU 223: Theatre in Education, EDU 309L: Introduction to Secondary Education, and EDU 715: Action Research.
 I also supervise the clinical experiences and student teaching internships of English language arts pre-service teachers.

 Research

 My primary research interests include aspects of secondary teacher education, young adult literature, and adolescent literacy as well as various intersections of sport, literacy, education, and culture.
-My dissertation centered on the experiences of novice core content area teachers/athletic coaches in secondary schools, and I regularly present on topics that include engaging reluctant readers through extra-curricular interests (e.g., sports), connecting adolescents with out-of-school literacies, and mentoring pre-service and inservice academic teachers and athletic coaches.
-For more information, see my publications and presentations page.
+My dissertation centered on the experiences of novice core content area teachers/athletic coaches in secondary schools, and I regularly present on topics that include engaging reluctant readers through extra-curricular interests (e.g., sports), connecting adolescents with out-of-school literacies, and mentoring pre-service and in-service academic teachers and athletic coaches.

 Scholarship

 I was invited to guest edit a themed issue of English Journal with Dr. Chris Crowe on the topic of sports and culture in the English classroom, which was published in the fall of 2014.
-My book, Developing Contemporary Literacies through Sports: A Guide for the English Classroom, co-edited with Luke Rodesiler, was published by NCTE Books in 2016.
-I have also published in journals including English Journal, The ALAN Review, SIGNAL Journal, Study and Scrutiny: Research on Young Adult Literature, Teaching and Teacher Education, Teacher Education Quarterly, Teacher Education and Practice, Journal for the Study of Sports and Athletes in Education, and Sport, Education and Society.
-For more information, see my publications and presentations page.
+My first book, Developing Contemporary Literacies through Sports: A Guide for the English Classroom, co-edited with Luke Rodesiler, was published by NCTE Books in 2016.
+My second book, Reading the World through Sports and Young Adult Literature: Resources for the English Classroom, co-authored with Luke Rodesiler and Mark A. Lewis, was published by NCTE Books in 2024.
+I have also published in various journals, including English Journal, The ALAN Review, SIGNAL Journal, Study and Scrutiny: Research on Young Adult Literature, Teaching and Teacher Education, Teacher Education Quarterly, Teacher Education and Practice, Journal for the Study of Sports and Athletes in Education, and Sport, Education and Society.

 Service

 I led my first after-school sports literacy program for 9th and 10th grade boys at Southwest Guilford High School in 2014.
-Currently, I lead a similar group for 8th grade boys at Paisley IB Magnet School in Winston-Salem, NC.
-You can find learn more about this program on the Paisley Sports Literacy Program page.
-Since 2017, I have coordinated the Skip Prosser Literacy Program, including the Skip Prosser READ Challenge, which is a collaboration among the Wake Forest Department of Education, Wake Forest Athletics, Winston-Salem/Forsyth County Schools, and BookmarksNC.
+For years, I led a similar group for 7th and 8th grade boys at Paisley IB Magnet School in Winston-Salem, NC, with student-athletes from Wake Forest University.
+This initiative is called the Paisley Sports Literacy Program.
+Since 2017, I have also coordinated the Skip Prosser Literacy Program, including the Skip Prosser READ Challenge, which is a collaboration among the Wake Forest Department of Education, Wake Forest Athletics, and Winston-Salem/Forsyth County Schools.

 Awards